tlcaputi/gtrendR/README.md

 ## Usage

 Before you begin using this package, pull the Google Trends data using the [gtrends package for Python3](https://www.github.com/tlcaputi/gtrends).
-For example, you may run the following:
+For example, you may run the following.
+I will use the data from this command to explain the package.
+Unfortunately, I cannot share the raw data.

 ```python